 Why is this medication prescribed?

-Valsartan is used in adults and in children age 6 years and older alone or in combination with other medications to treat high blood pressure.
+Valsartan is used in adults and in children 1 year of age and older alone or in combination with other medications to treat high blood pressure.
 It is also used in adults to treat heart failure (condition in which the heart is unable to pump enough blood to the rest of the body) and to improve survival after a heart attack.
 Valsartan is in a class of medications called angiotensin II receptor antagonists.
 It works by blocking the action of certain natural substances that tighten the blood vessels, allowing the blood to flow more smoothly and the heart to pump more efficiently.

 High blood pressure is a common condition and when not treated, can cause damage to the brain, heart, blood vessels, kidneys and other parts of the body.
 Damage to these organs may cause heart disease, a heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
 In addition to taking medication, making lifestyle changes will also help to control your blood pressure.
 These changes include eating a diet that is low in fat and salt, maintaining a healthy weight, exercising at least 30 minutes most days, not smoking, and using alcohol in moderation.